 That's why I got so angry at these tweets that were going out today.

-Well, Hannity tweeted back in 2013, and I'm like, yeah, okay, Hannity did tweet in 2013 um something about yeah, uh something about it says, glad our arrogant president is enjoying his taxpayer-funded golf outing after announcing the U.S. should take military action in Syria.
+And I'm like, yeah, okay, Hannity did tweet in 2013 something about, yeah, something about it says, glad our arrogant president is enjoying his taxpayer-funded golf outing after announcing the U.S. should take military action in Syria.

-And I'm like, okay, that's beyond dumb that there's they're interpreting that as being that I'm taking a different position today because I'm not.
+And I'm like, okay, that's beyond dumb that they're interpreting that as being that I'm taking a different position today because I'm not.

 Their purpose, they're playing Ted Koppel, distorting my tweet.